Code-Institute-Submissions/milestoneoneproject/README.md

 #### Feature 8 - 'Contact Us' form on 'contact' page
 This form allows users to submit a query by filling out the email, contact number and selection field and a radio button fields and submit their enquiry.
-The form checks for a valid email address when entered and all fields are required (the enquiry cannot be submitted unless all fields are completed).
+The form checks for a valid email address, first and last name when entered fields are required (the enquiry cannot be submitted unless these fields are completed).
-The number field input is also restricted to number entries only.

-#### Feature 9 - Calendar of availability on 'Book' page
+#### Feature 9 - 'download power point on new page'
-This is a calendar created with HTML and CSS.
-It is not currently interactive and the two month view merely allows users to check if the band is available on certain dates (as unavailable dates are blocked out in contrasting pink colour).
+On the training page you get a link where you can download a presentation

 ### Features Left to Implement
-#### Feature 1 - Add functionality to calendar
+#### Feature 1 - Add links to small jumbothrons in landing page
-I would like to add javascript functionality to the calendar so the user can change from month to month and click on individual days to see if it is available and if not to see why not - i.e "booked for private event" or similar.

-#### Feature 2 - Merchandise feature
-Current music page only plays samples.
-Would be better to have official merchandise shop element here underneath or add a link to Amazon or another retailer so users can buy the records after listening.

-#### Feature 3 - Sign up modal and contact form
-The addition of a thank you message would benefit the user here. i.e "Thank you, your enquiry has been submitted."
+Would put in pictures and links to the service page in this carousel..

 ## Technologies Used